rimutaka/posts/Covidpocalipse/covidpocalipse.md

 The speed and quality of the Internet connection is a key factor to being a productive remote worker:

 * slow connectivity is frustrating and even infuriating at times
-* it mentally changes the pace of everything - people just slow down or use it as an excuse
+* it slows down the pace and cadence of everything
 * audio and video calls become difficult

-Let's assume that a faster internet connection adds up to 10% gain in productivity:
+Let's assume that a faster internet connection adds up to 10% extra productivity:
-* $100 per hour output * 0.1 * 8 * 22 = $1,760 increase in output per person.
+* $100 per hour output * 0.1 * 8 * 22 = $1,760 increase in output per month

-> Make a spreadsheet with everyone's [speed test results](https://www.speedtest.net/) and decide if they need upgrading.
+> Make a spreadsheet with everyone's [speed test results](https://www.speedtest.net/) and decide if they need an upgrade.

 #### Hardware